- Experts say that U.S. infrastructure is both dangerously overstretched and lagging behind that of its economic competitors, particularly China.

 Some analysts say that the focus on using P3s and relying on private sector financing alone won’t address major gaps in the system, such as in maintenance, since those projects are unlikely to be profitable enough to entice private investors.
 And, as CFR Adjunct Senior Fellow Heidi Crebo-Rediker argues, the United States lacks a culture of private ownership of major infrastructure, which could pose enduring political barriers to efforts to privatize swaths of the transportation system and public utilities.

-A proposal in Congress that has seen some support [PDF] is the establishment of a national infrastructure bank.
+At various times over the past decade, most recently in January 2023, bipartisan lawmakers have sought to legislate the creation of a national infrastructure bank.
 Such a bank would be a government-owned corporation and, like the TIFIA program, would provide cheap, long-term financing for infrastructure projects.
 Supporters argue that this could overcome the fractured nature of local spending, help coordinate developments that cross state borders, and give Washington greater ability to prioritize important projects; they point to the European Union’s version of such a bank, the European Investment Bank, as evidence of this.
-Skeptics point out that municipal bonds already offer very cheap financing, especially with interest rates near record lows.
+Skeptics contend that municipal bonds already offer cheap financing, rendering national subsidization unnecessary.

 At this January 2023 CFR meeting, panelists discuss the implementation of U.S. infrastructure investment.

 CFR’s Renewing America initiative looks at the issues facing U.S. infrastructure.